Exoceus/food-check/README.md

 ### Back-end

 server.js is the entry point into the app
-/routes contains all the router routes for the API /models contains the data schemas
+/routes contains all the router routes for the API and /models contains the data schemas